 Directions: Enter “Kochav Hayarden” into Waze and click on the search function for "גן לאומי כוכב הירדן."

-Entrance: This is a site of the Israel Nature and Parks Authority.
+Admission: This is a site of the Israel Nature and Parks Authority.
 The park is open from Sunday to Thursday and Saturday 8.00 am to 5.00 pm and Friday and holiday eves 8.00 am to 4.00 pm.
 The site closes one hour earlier in the winter.
 Their phone number is 04 658-1766.
 This is their website.

 Who were the Hospitallers?

-The Crusader fighters were volunteers from Europe who were in the Levant for only a limited time, and it was realized that more professional and permanent forces were needed to maintain control of their kingdoms.
+The Crusader fighters were volunteers from Europe who were in the Levant for only a limited time, and it was realized that more professional and permanent forces were needed to maintain control of these kingdoms.
 This task was taken on by two religious orders, the Hospitallers and Templars, whose members combined the ideals of knighthood and monasticism.
-They took upon themselves the obligations of poverty, charity and discipline, and they remained in the Crusader kingdoms to fight and do good deeds.
-They were formidable forces and were given the most important fortresses and passes to defend.
+They took upon themselves the obligations of poverty, charity and discipline and they remained in the Crusader kingdoms to fight and do good deeds.
+They were formidable forces and they were therefore given the most important fortresses and passes to defend.
 However, they owed allegiance to no one but themselves.

 View of the Jordan Valley and Gilead from the Observation Point

-Looking into the Dining Room of the inner fortress
+Looking into the Dining Room of the inner fortress.